com-480-data-visualization/data-visualization-project-2021-poso/README.md

 ### Related work

-Previous works with the data: The news datasets were used to train the classifier to detect the fake covid news and do not grow the panic in the world.
-The tweets dataset was used to do some exploratory analysis (dynamics of the tweets depend on time and geography).
-Also, there was a classification task to predict if the tweet was positive or negative.
+Previous works with the data:
+- The news datasets were used to train the classifier to detect the fake covid news and do not grow the panic in the world [link](https://arxiv.org/abs/2011.03327).
+- The tweets dataset was used to do some exploratory analysis, including the dynamics of the tweets depending on time and geography ([here](https://www.kaggle.com/gpreda/covid19-tweets/tasks?taskId=1505) and [here](https://www.kaggle.com/gpreda/covid19-tweets/tasks?taskId=1694)).
+Also, there was a classification task to predict if the tweet was positive or negative [link](https://www.kaggle.com/gpreda/covid19-tweets/tasks?taskId=1506).

 Our approach: Our main idea is to visualize the words and phrases distributions among the texts.
 First of all, we will see the image representing the frequency of every included topic and its significance in the texts.
 The second idea is using text vectorization techniques to find the topics which are really close to each other in terms of covid and visualize that closeness, so we can detect really different topics concerning the people.

 ## Milestone 2 (7th May, 5pm)